 Use AI before the draft, not only during it

-Some of the best AI use cases happen before anyone writes a paragraph.
+Some useful AI preparation happens before anyone writes a paragraph.
 AI can cluster customer questions, summarize likely search intent, compare themes across similar pages, and highlight which subtopics your page still needs.

 - Cluster closely related questions into one page idea instead of five thin posts